Obtaining Client Consent Clause Samples

 Obtaining Client Consent.
 Agency shall post the HMIS Notice of Privacy Practices document prominently at each intake desk (or comparable location).
 The Client’s consent for data collection may be inferred from the circumstances of the collection and this posting.
 If at the time of collection, a Client withdraws or revokes consent for sharing Identified Information, Agency is responsible for immediately making appropriate data entries in the HMIS to ensure that Client’s Identified Information will not be shared with or visible to other Participating Agencies.

 Obtaining Client Consent.
-Clients MUST be given a notification and consent form that explains HMIS and why their personal information is being collected.
+Clients MUST be provided a notification and consent form that explains HMIS and why their personal information is being collected.
 Consent of the individual for data collection may be inferred from the circumstances of the collection: (i) If a Client withdraws or revokes consent for Client identified information collection, Agency is responsible for immediately making appropriate data entries in HMIS to ensure that Client's personal identified information will not be shared with other Partner Agencies or visible to the Agency staff within the system. (ii) This information is being gathered for the collection and maintenance of a research database and data repository to be shared with Partner Agencies.
 The consent implied is in effect until the client revokes the consent in writing.

 Obtaining Client Consent.
 The Victim Services Provider shall post the Client Track Notice of Privacy Practices document prominently at each intake desk (or comparable location).
 The Client’s consent must be obtained for data collection.
 If at the time of collection, a Client withdraws or revokes consent for providing Personally Identifying Information, Victim Services Provider is responsible for immediately making appropriate data entries into the Client Track.